AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 {% newthought ' The whirring of the printer woke Alex up. ' %} Without reaching for her phone, she reckoned that she had managed to oversleep on a workday.
 But that was not her immediate concern.
 Looking over the edge of her pillow, she could read the thin, squinty letters on the printer’s small LED screen, which announced that a fax transmission from an unknown sender was underway.
 Strange, she thought.
 She did not remember ever configuring her desktop inkjet to receive faxes.
 Yet it continued to eject what appeared to be scanned pages from an ancient document into an accumulating heap of paper on the ground.

-When the LED screen finally blinked off, she stepped into her into her slippers to gather and collate the mess.
+When the LED screen finally blinked off, she stepped into her slippers to gather and collate the mess.

 The document was a type-written monograph bore that the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
 Alex had seen the term before in graduate school, when she was completing her doctorate at Stanford’s Department of Economics.
 That was where Williams, her previous upperclassman and current boss, had also went.
 Anticipatory systems theory was just one of many intellectual rabbit-holes she indulged in aside from her main academic tack.
 Memories, both fond and otherwise, returned as she thumbed through the pages.